 \subsection{Implications for educators and assessment design}

 These findings suggest a practical diagnostic for educators considering AI-assisted marking.
-Before asking whether LLM-as-a-judge can be used to mark a task, one should first establish whether the task is sufficiently criterion-referenceable that human markers themselves assign stable and discriminative judgements.
+Before asking whether LLM-as-a-judge can be used to mark a task, one should first establish whether human markers themselves assign stable and discriminative judgements for the task.
 If human raters cannot achieve acceptable rank agreement, an LLM is unlikely to recover valid ordering merely by being given more examples or guidance.
 In such cases, AI may still be useful for feedback, idea extraction, or preliminary moderation, but should not be treated as a dependable scoring instrument.
 AI-generated feedback on physics conceptual questions has been found to require only minor or no human modification in roughly 70\% of cases~\cite{wan2024feedback}, suggesting that even when AI scoring reliability is insufficient for summative grading, AI-assisted formative feedback may still be a defensible near-term application.

 Conversely, where the task is tightly linked to identifiable criteria - as in structured questions and the Jupyter notebook-based plot task - AI marking appears much more defensible as an assistive tool.
 Even here, however, task complexity matters: error increases with available marks, implying that multi-step derivations remain harder to evaluate reliably than short, highly constrained responses.
-This points toward a layered deployment model, in which AI support is most appropriate for lower-mark or strongly criterion-bound components, with human oversight reserved for longer, more interpretive, or higher-stakes judgements.
+This points toward a layered deployment model, in which AI support is most appropriate for lower-mark tasks or tasks with detailed and granular rubrics, with human oversight reserved for longer, more interpretive, or higher-stakes judgements.

 A further practical implication concerns the use of exemplars.
 In human marking cultures, exemplar scripts are often employed to improve standardisation.
 The present results show that for LLM-as-a-judge exemplars can have qualitatively different effects depending on the task.
 In open-ended essay marking they may improve superficial agreement while undermining genuine discrimination.
 Educators should not assume that giving an LLM more marking support automatically improves validity.
 Polverini and Gregorčič provide practical guidance on how understanding LLM functioning can inform pedagogical deployment~\cite{polverini2024llms_physics_ed}, and Wulff reviews how AI can enhance language-related research and instruction in physics more broadly~\cite{wulff2024physics_language}.